 A winter ice storm coated the trees and ground.
 The world shimmered in the early morning sun.

 "That tobacco image is evil," commented a viewer.
-The Federal Reserve Bank of St. Louis sent me out to make photographs of crops grown in its region.
-A storm was brewing near Paducah, Kenturcky where I found a field of young tobacco plants.
+The Federal Reserve Bank of St. Louis sent me out to make photographs of crops grown in its region, including tobacco in Kentucky.
+A storm was brewing near Paducah, where I found a field of young tobacco plants.

 Early morning in Biloxi, I drove along the beach and came upon a fishing pier, reaching out into the Gulf of Mexico.
 A horseshoe-shaped cloud framed the pier.
 Perfect, I twittered.